 3. Technical SEO: the foundations

-Load speed, proper mobile function, HTTPS, clean URLs, sitemap, and structured data (schema).
+Load speed, proper mobile function, HTTPS, clean URLs, sitemap and structured data (schema).
 Invisible to the visitor, critical to Google.
-A technical SEO audit checks it all.
+A technical SEO audit checks it all - or start with the technical SEO guide.

 4. Authority (backlinks): votes of trust